Last Updated on October 26, 2023 by Sorin Petroj

 So, you have to start counting your shots.
 Start doing drills with 20 shots and see if you can hit 15 out of 20 shots.
 Suppose you can manage to hit all 20 shots consistently, then up your game by increasing ball speed and spin.
 If you only hit less than 10 shots, you should focus on shot consistency by adjusting the variations.

-4. Record your play sessions
+4. Record your play sessions with the table tennis robot

 You can record your drill sessions with a smartphone, tablet, or any recording device.
 It is essential to look back on your drill session.
 It will help you identify your mistakes so you can avoid them in future sessions.
 This will allow you to coach yourself and improve your game even further.